amelie-iska/CCCvelo/README.md

 # Data preparing

-Before running CCCvelo, you need using `1_select_LRTG.R` function to select candidate ligands, receptors, and feature genes from the expression data, and then save the result into the input files under the path `Input/your_project_name/`.
+Before running CCCvelo, you need using `select_LRTG.R` function to select candidate ligands, receptors, and feature genes from the expression data, and then save the result into the input files under the path `Input/your_project_name/`.
 The input files include:

 * raw_expression_mtx.csv # Raw expression matrix (cells × genes) <br>
 * cell_meta.csv # Cell meta information (Cluster annotations) <br>